souzainf3/RNLoadingButton/README.md

 ## Purpose

-An easy-to-use UIStepper subclass that implements a counter within the control
+An easy-to-use UIButton subclass that implements a loading with aligment options.

 ##### Let's see example